 Need more information?

 The housing charity Shelter have some more useful information on fees, and how your holding and tenancy deposits should be handled.
-They also tell you how you can deal with any problems that come up.
+There's also information on how you can try and get back any money you shouldn't have been charged.